OLBPD Reader’s Handbook

 OLBPD has information resources related to blindness and disabilities.
 Residents throughout the state are encouraged to contact OLBPD for reference assistance on these topics.

 OLBPD patrons receive the “OLBPD Dimensions” newsletter that features announcements, resources, and service updates.
 OLBPD also hosts a yearly program called Family Fun and Learning Day, where patrons and friends are invited to visit OLBPD for a full day of programs of interest, learn and try adaptive technology, and speak to staff about their service.
 OLBPD also offers small deposit collections of braille and talking books for loan or demonstrations for public libraries and schools.
 OLBPD is also available to provide talks about our library service to public service agencies or other groups who serve people that could benefit from OLBPD library service.
 OLBPD provides applications and display posters about our service upon request.

-OLBPD currently has a need for volunteers to help us inspect returned cassette books.
-Volunteers are also needed throughout the year to help with addressing newsletters and special mailings mailed to patrons, and narrating locally produced materials.
+OLBPD currently has a need for volunteers to help us inspect returned books.
+Volunteers are also needed throughout the year to help with addressing newsletters and special mailings to patrons, and narrating locally produced materials.
 Training is provided.
 For more information about volunteering, please contact OLBPD.